shruti2626/clothing-retailer-shopping-cart/README.md

 I also used **localStorage** for storing data added by user in the cart.

-I had created one [controllers](https://github.com/shruti2626/clothing-retailer-shopping-cart/tree/master/js/controllers/ShoppingCtrl.js),  for getting the **JSON data** , adding data to cart and view cart .
+I had created one [controllers] (https://github.com/shruti2626/clothing-retailer-shopping-cart/tree/master/js/controllers/ShoppingCtrl.js),  for getting the **JSON data** , adding data to cart and view cart .
 I had also refactored my code by creating [factories](https://github.com/shruti2626/clothing-retailer-shopping-cart/js/services/ProductDetailsService.js),responsible for creating a **GET request**.

 Lastly I had configured all my **routes** and **dependencies** in the [app.js](https://github.com/shruti2626/clothing-retailer-shopping-cart/tree/master/js/app.js) file.